dongyangli-del/EEG_Image_decode/README.md

 If you want to quickly reproduce the results in the paper, please download the relevant ``preprocessed data`` and ``model weights`` from [Hugging Face](https://huggingface.co/datasets/LidongYang/EEG_Image_decode) first.
 #### 1.Image Retrieval
 We provide the script to learn the training strategy of EEG Encoder and verify it during training.
+In this task, we use **normalized clip embedding** to train EEG encoder.
 Please modify your data set path and run:
 ```
 cd Retrieval/
 python ATMS_retrieval.py --logger True --gpu cuda:0  --output_dir ./outputs/contrast